 Individual faculty members select Byington scholars on the basis of needs and research interest.
 Students are encouraged to speak directly to a faculty member to make known their interest in being that professor’s Byington Scholar, and to learn specifically what may be expected of them if selected.
 Individual faculty members may also approach a particular student and encourage him or her to apply to be his or her Byington Scholar.

 Application forms are available in the Academic Dean’s office.
-After the faculty member selects his or her Byington Scholar, official notification will be sent by the Academic Dean to the student selected before the end of the spring semester proceeding the year of service.
+After the faculty member selects his or her Byington Scholar, official notification will be sent by the Academic Dean to the student selected before the end of the spring semester preceeding the year of service.
 Those who apply but are not selected will also be notified of their status at that time.

 All full-time faculty are eligible to have one Byington Scholar a year for the fall and spring semesters only.
 No provision is made for part-time teachers or adjunct professors to receive this benefit.